raspberrypilearning/hello-world/en/step_7.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 Add more to your project.
-There are more emoji to choose from.
+There are more emojis to choose from.
   </div>
 <div>